 A returning customer who ends their subscription and restarts will be counted as a subscriber and - if they end their subscription again, it will count as a second churn.

 If a subscription transitions from trialing to active, the subscription will then count towards your MRR even if the first invoice is unpaid.

-Eventually, if the subscription is canceled or marked unpaid due to the unpaid invoice, the subscription will no longer count towards your MRR.
-If this customer has no other active subscriptions, it will count towards your churn as well.
+Eventually, if the subscription is canceled or marked unpaid due to the unpaid invoice, the subscription will no longer count towards your MRR and will count toward your churn.

 The churned revenue for a given period is a sum of lost Monthly Recurring Revenue ("MRR”) from churned subscribers.
-If a customer has two subscriptions and cancels both, we will count the first cancellation as a subscriber downgrade and the second as subscriber churn.
+If a customer has two subscriptions and cancels both, we will count each cancellation as a churned subscriber.